BSc (Hons), MRes, DClinPsych, CPsychol

 Dr Vohora is a Chartered Clinical Psychologist and has experience of clinically supervising masters and doctoral trainees.
 She is a member of the BPS and registered with the HCPC.

 Dr Vohora began working in the NHS in 2005 and has worked within a range of mental health services and settings including CMHTs, inpatient wards and neuro-rehabilitation services.
 She has also obtained experience of working for a private healthcare company and supporting patients in a locked rehabilitation setting.
 Dr Vohora currently works clinically in a neuro-rehabilitation service.

-Dr Vohora's specialist interests include working with older adults with cognitive and/or neurological impairment, developing resilience and supporting families and carers.
+Dr Vohora's specialist interests include working with older adults with cognitive and/or neurological impairment, developing resilience across the lifespan and supporting families and carers.
 She is interested in working from a Compassion Focused Therapy perspective, delivering staff training and considering interventions to increase resilience.

 Dr Vohora is Chair of the Oxford branch of the Oxford Health NHS Foundation Trust race equality network and has been involved co-organisation of a BAME staff steering group within another NHS Trust.
 She is Chair of the Access and Outreach group at OXiCPT and is passionate about providing trainee and staff support.
 Dr Vohora has also delivered talks and training on cultural considerations in therapy in academic and clinical settings.

 Robertson, N and Vohora, R. (2008).
 Fitness vs. fatness: Implicit bias towards obesity among fitness professionals and regular exercisers.
 Psychology of Sport and Exercise, 9(4): 547-557.

 Vohora, R and Ogi, L. (2008) Addressing the emotional needs of stroke survivors.
 Nursing Times, 104(42): 32–36.